The only way you could look different is if you made something yourself, which is why a lot of people used to sew.

 I reached out to a photographer in Bulgaria who I found on Facebook.
 She put me in touch with an amazing makeup artist and stylist, both of whom jumped on the idea when I showed them my brief and location selections.
 The photographer then put me in touch with the booker at Ivet Fashion, who gave me a model for the shoot.

-Instead of getting blowback for her unique idea, Tina was met with support by people who were eager to help bring her vision to fruition.
+Tina was met with support by people who were eager to help bring her vision to fruition.
 Each member of the team, most of whom did not grow up saluting a hammer and sickle, contributed in practical ways and learned quite a bit about what their homeland was like before they were born.

 The stylist did a great job of understanding my vision and finding looks that met my requirements for each location.
 The MUA was also fantastic — she did the hair as well — and was extremely helpful organizing the notes location by location.
 Finally, my assistant was great because he drives and knew where to park, which for me would have been impossible.